-Grammichele (Catania) rises again at the desire of the prince of Butera, Carlo Maria Carafa, a great scholar, patron and lover of the arts and sciences.
-He laid the foundation stone of the new town a few weeks after the horrible 1693 earthquake that had completely destroyed Occhiolà, the village not far from there, whose ruins can still be visited.
+Grammichele (Catania) was restored at the behest of the prince of Butera, Carlo Maria Carafa, a scholar, patron, lover of science and the arts.
+He laid the first stone a few weeks after the horrible earthquake of 1693 that completely destroyed the nearby town of Occhiolà, the ruins of which can still be visited.

-Its beautiful hexagonal square, the heart of the city, is well-known and studied in the most important Faculties of Architecture and by the most eminent urban planners, as well as the entire urban grid that radiates around it.
-A huge monumental bronze statue, a work by the Turkish artist Murat Cura, stands in the middle of the square.
-The sculpture, an integral part of a big sundial realized under the advice of Professor Giovanni Brinch, symbolizes Time and depicts a kneeling man enclosed within a series of circles as in an Armillary Sphere that traps him ineluctably in his time.
+Its beautiful hexagonal piazza, the heart of the city, is well known and studied in faculties of architecture and by the most distinguished urban planners, as is the entire system that radiates around it.
+The centre is occupied by a huge monumental bronze statue by the Turkish artist Murat Cura, an integral part of a sundial built by following the advice of Professor Giovanni Brinch, which depicts a man on his knees, wrapped in a series of circles that recall the ancient armillary sphere that imprisons him in his time.

 The layout of the city, which is defined as “exagonum“, was outlined according to a design by the Prince himself, with the help of the architect Brother Michele da Ferla, on a slate slab that is still preserved in the City Palace.
 After having helped the population brought to its knees by the earthquake, Carlo Maria Carafa laid the first stone with a great ceremony in the presence of nobles and religious figures on 18 April 1693.
 The Palazzo Comunale, designed by Carlo Sada in 1896, overlooks the large hexagonal square, which houses an excellent small archaeological museum, and the spectacular church of San Michele, whose construction was financed by the Prince of Butera’s heirs.